narutoamu/CFD/README.md

 ## Running the tests

-Ensure that both client and server side are connected to Internet.
+Ensure that both client and server side are connected to the Internet.

 Run the PC_Server.java on the server side.